What is a Stock Certificate?

-In simple words, Stock Certificate is a legal document which authenticates ownership of a company by owning a number of shares together.
-Usually, the records of such ownership are kept in an electronic version in the broker’s server but upon request, a paper format version of the same can be attained.
+In simple words, Stock Certificate is a legal document which authenticates ownership of a company by owning several shares together.
+Usually, the records of such ownership are kept in an electronic version in the broker’s server, but upon request, a paper format version of the same can be attained.

 Stock Certificate Template

 Stock Certificate Template consists of the following:-

 #1 – Names and Dates – It includes the name of the company whose stocks are being represented for ownership.
 Next, it contains the person’s name that has purchased the said number of stocks, verifying the reliability of such information.
-The date also holds an important relevance of the day upon which one becomes the owner of such stock.
+The date also holds an essential relevance of the day upon which one becomes the owner of such stock.

-#2 – Certificate Number – Each certificate has its own unique coding of the number which is issued by the company to make it more convenient for tracking in case any issue or problem arises.
+#2 – Certificate Number – Each certificate has its unique coding of the number, which is issued by the company to make it more convenient for tracking in case any issue or problem arises.

 #3 – Number of shares – It also contains the number of shares one holds of the company.

-#4 – Signature and Seals – There is the mandatory signature of the company authority who represents the company on behalf of the entity, this is stamped by the seal of authenticity.
+#4 – Signature and Seals – There is the mandatory signature of the company authority who represents the company.
+Also, to authenticate the sign, company authority makes seal stamping.

-- #1 – It serves as evidence that the person who is in possession of the certificate that he is a part of the ownership of the business enterprise.
-Since the certificate holds the vital information about the owner of the stock and the number of shares he holds of the company, it is basically the tangible proof that can be represented if asked.
+- #1 – It serves as evidence that the person who owns the certificate that is a part of the ownership of the business enterprise.
+Since the certificate holds the vital information about the owner of the stock and the number of shares he holds of the company, it is the tangible proof that can be represented if asked.

 - #2 – It can be used for legal purposes as well in case there arises any sort of legal disputes.
-If one ever gets into some sort of conflict regarding the ownership of the same, stock certification can come handy to put a stop to such disputes as solid proof.
+If one ever gets in some kind of conflict regarding the ownership of the same, stock certification can come handy to put a stop to such disputes as solid proof.

 How is the Stock Certificate Issued?